avemio-digital/German-RAG-LLM-EASY-BENCHMARK/README.md

 ### 1. Download Evaluation Dataset

-First, download the evaluation dataset from Hugging Face using the `download_test_sets_save_as_csv` function.
+First, download the evaluation dataset from Hugging Face using the `python download_test_sets_save_as_csv.py`.
 The dataset can be found at the following link: [GRAG-LLM-EASY-BENCHMARK](https://huggingface.co/datasets/avemio/GRAG-LLM-EASY-BENCHMARK).

 ### 2. Prepare Datasets

-Prepare the datasets and extract special patterns necessary for evaluation using the `prepare_datasets` function.
+Prepare the datasets and extract special patterns necessary for evaluation using the `python prepare_datasets.py`

 ### 3. Evaluate the Model

-To evaluate a model compatible with an OpenAI endpoint, use the `evaluate_model` script.
+To evaluate a model compatible with an OpenAI endpoint, use `python evaluate_model.py`.
 Ensure you have set a valid OpenAI API key.
 This can be done via an environment variable, an environment file, or directly in the code (not recommended for security reasons).

 ### 4. Extract Special Metrics

-Navigate to the `evaluated` directory and execute the `extract_special_metrics` script to process the evaluation results.
+Navigate to the `evaluated` directory with `cd evaluated` and execute the `python extract_special_metrics.py` script to process the evaluation results.

 ### 5. Evaluate by Judge

-Return to the root directory and execute the `evaluate_by_judge` script to evaluate your model using a language model as a judge.
+Return to the root directory with `cd ..` and execute `python evaluate_by_judge.py` to evaluate your model using a language model as a judge.

 ## Setting Up OpenAI API Key